BETA- PD: Balance Elderly Training and Activity in Parkinson’s disease.

 Conradsson D, Löfgren N, Ståhle A, Hagströmer M, Franzén E. A novel conceptual framework for balance training in Parkinson's disease-study protocol for a randomised controlled trial.
 BMC Neurol.
 2012 Sep 27;12:111.
 PMID:23017069, JIF(2011) 2.167

 Conradsson D, Löfgren N, Ståhle A, Franzén E. Is Highly Challenging and Progressive Balance Training Feasible in Elderly with Parkinson's Disease?
 Archives of Physical Medicine and Rehabilitation.
-In print.
+2014 May;95(5):1000-3.
 PMID: 24239585

 Benka Wallén M, Dohrn I-M, Ståhle A, Franzén E, Hagströmer M. Comparison of pedometer and accelerometer derived steps in elderly individuals with Parkinson’s disease or osteoporosis under free-living conditions.
-Accepted in Journal of Aging and Physical Activity.
-PMID: 24306767
+Journal of Aging and Physical Activity.
+2014 Oct;22(4):550-6.

 Benka Wallén M, Nero M, Franzén E, Hagströmer M. Comparison of two accelerometer filter settings in individuals with Parkinson’s disease.
-Accepted in Physiological Measurement 2014-07-21
+Physiological Measurement 2014 Nov;35(11):2287-96.